Willdew/neural-numpy/README.md

 Repository for group 26 implementation of a neural network using numpy.
 Extremely inefficient and in no way practical as it's CPU based.

 # Installation

 ### Clone the project

 Clone the project

 ```
 git clone https://github.com/Willdew/neural-numpy.git
 cd neural-numpy
 ```

- uv:
+## uv

-This project uses `uv` for dependency management, a bit like using pip, but automatically handles dependencies, venv and such.
+This project uses [uv](https://docs.astral.sh/uv/) for dependency management, a bit like using pip, but automatically handles dependencies, venv and such, and is way faster (rust yay).
 Follow the instructions to installing

 ### 1\.
 Install uv

-`I have no idea if this works as i don't use windows, but these are the official instructions` **Windows**
+**Windows**

 ```powershell